Windows 11 is the next iteration of Microsoft’s famous operating system, and it will be available to download this October.

 How to download Windows 11 now

-Excited by the prospect of Windows 11 but can’t wait until later this year?
+Excited by the prospect of Windows 11 but can’t wait until October?
 Fortunately you can download it right now via Microsoft’s Insider Programme, although this is just a beta, so it has missing features and a potentially rocky performance.

 In order to do this, you must first register to the Windows Insider Program via these simple steps: